jiberwabish/Multifunction-OpenAI-API-GPT-Discord-Bot/README.md

 ## github file explanation

-- glados.py - Discord bot configured for GPT4.
-You can manually edit Wheatley which is GPT3.5 to be gpt4 by uncommenting out a line in his code, but I find it easier to just make 2 separate bots and have separate channels for them in Discord.
-- wheatley-3-blue-30sec.gif - used as a loading bar, just have it in the same folder you run the bots from
-- wheatleyDiscord.py - the main bot, gpt3.5, lots of functions, !help once he's up explains them all
+- wheatleyDiscord.py - the main bot, gpt3.5, 4, lm-studio (if you have that setup), lots of functions, !help once he's up explains them all
-- wheatleyTerminal.py - if you wanted to run from terminal instead of Discord for whatever reason
+- OpenAI-API-Terminal.py - if you wanted to run from terminal instead of Discord -- much simpler -- see comments in code for requirements
 - requirements.txt - list of librarys, can be installed once you have python up and running with pip install -r requirements.txt

 ## Requirements